shopsys/shopsys/docs/storefront/setup-storefront.md

 # Setup Storefront

 There are two ways to use Shopsys Platform Storefront on your machine.
-First and easiest way is when you have installed your project using Docker.
+The first and easiest way is when you have installed your project using Docker.
 With Docker, you have everything running already.
-If Docker is too robust for you or you do not need the whole application running, you can run Shopsys Platform Storefront natively.
+If Docker way is too robust for you or you do not need the whole application running, you can run Shopsys Platform Storefront natively.

 ## Docker way